Fully Funded School Visits

 For students, a farm visit is a great opportunity to see first-hand how and where the food they eat is actually grown and how farmers, as custodians of the countryside, can manage the land sustainably to promote wildlife and protect the environment.
 It is an enriching experience for young people and can also encourage enthusiasm for careers in agriculture.
 As well as this, there are benefits for students of all ages of simply being out of the classroom and into the countryside, experiencing the freedom of open spaces and being close to nature.

-If you are a teacher and would like a visit for your students, please contact Clive and Veronica through this website and they’d be happy to book your school in.
+If you are a teacher and would like a visit for your students, please contact Clive and Veronica through this website and we’d be happy to book your school in.
 If you are an interested parent, do please let your child’s school know about this scheme.

 “The Eco-Committee students had a great time meeting Clive and Veronica on their farm.
 Learning about the different way in which they farm their land, as well as having a go at weaving a hazel fence.
 The passion and enthusiasm they had for their work really resonated with our students and they had a great connection with them.
 We now have a wonderful relationship with them and they have even been over to support our own biodiversity project!
 We will definitely be regular visitors to the farm.
 Thank you!”